52 Quick Trips That Won’t Break the Bank

 Why you’ll love it: You can choose your own adventures in this Upstate New York getaway.
-Baseball fans will want to steal straight to The National Baseball Hall of Fame and Museum; art lovers should make a date with The Fenimore Art Museum which boasts an extraordinary collection of American Indian and folk art, or step back in time at The Farmers’ Museum where American history comes to life with real-life experience on a working Farmstead.
-And foodies will want to taste their way through over 40 specialty food products at the Fly Creek Cider Mill & Orchard, including cider that’s been made for over 150 years in a water-powered mill.
+Baseball fans will want to steal straight to The National Baseball Hall of Fame and Museum, while art lovers should make a date with The Fenimore Art Museum, which boasts an extraordinary collection of American Indian and folk art.
+Visitors can step back in time at The Farmers’ Museum, where American history comes to life through hands-on experience on a working Farmstead.
+And foodies will want to taste their way through more than 40 specialty food products at the Fly Creek Cider Mill & Orchard, including cider that’s been made for over 150 years in a water-powered mill.

-Where to stay: The newly renovated Otesaga Resort Hotel offers a range of recreational facilities, including a heated outdoor pool, lake canoeing, and stand-up paddleboarding, bike riding, croquet, and tennis courts.
+Where to stay: The Otesaga Resort Hotel offers a range of recreational facilities, including a heated outdoor pool, lake canoeing and stand-up paddleboarding, bike riding, croquet and tennis courts.

 Myrtle Beach, South Carolina

-Why you’ll love it: Not only does this destination feature 60 miles of gorgeous beaches and warm ocean waters, but it’s also known as the “mini-golf capital” for its plethora of pint-size courses.
-Take in all the beach scenery, attractions, and vacation snacks strolling the free 1.2 mile-long Oceanfront Boardwalk and Promenade.
+Why you’ll love it: Not only does this destination feature 60 miles of gorgeous beaches and warm ocean waters, it’s also known as the mini-golf capital for its plethora of pint-size courses.
+Take in all the beach scenery, attractions and vacation snacks while strolling the free 1.2-mile Oceanfront Boardwalk and Promenade.

-Where to stay: The Caravelle offers a beachfront location, multiple pools, a water playground, game room, and kids clubs from around $100 per night.
+Where to stay: The Caravelle Resort offers a beachfront location, multiple pools, a water playground, a game room and kids clubs for plenty of entertainment.

-Budget tip: Visit Saguaro National Park where kids can participate in the free Junior Ranger Program and earn a special badge.
+Budget tip: Visit Saguaro National Park, where kids can participate in the Junior Ranger Program and earn a special badge.

-Where to stay: Tanque Verde Ranch is starting rates this summer around $120 a night.
-The family-owned property provides an authentic Wild West experience with horseback riding and much more, through Arizona’s most breathtaking desert landscapes of the Rincon Mountains.
-A kid’s camp, great for ages 4 to 12, is available for an extra fee, as is horseback riding, biking, and guided hikes.
+Where to stay: Check out Tanque Verde Ranch, a family-owned property that provides an authentic Wild West experience with horseback riding (and much more) through Arizona’s most breathtaking desert landscapes of the Rincon Mountains.
+A kids camp, great for ages 4 to 12, is available for an extra fee, as is horseback riding, biking and guided hikes.

-Why you’ll love it: Start your Music City visit with a stop at the Ryman Auditorium to explore the origins of country music and even step on the stage where The Grand Ole Opry started (then head to its new home for a fabulous all-ages show).
-A highlight of the Country Music Hall of Fame is the Taylor Swift Education Center where kids can learn to strum a ukulele or create a take-home art project.
-Be sure to indulge in some home cooking at a meat-and-three or Nashville fried chicken and Southern soul food spots.
+Why you’ll love it: Start your Music City visit with a stop at the Ryman Auditorium to explore the origins of country music and even step on the stage where The Grand Ole Opry started.
+A highlight of the Country Music Hall of Fame is the Taylor Swift Education Center, where kids can learn to strum a ukulele or create a take-home art project.
+Be sure to indulge in some home cooking at a meat-and-three, Nashville fried chicken joint or Southern soul food spot.

-Where to stay: The boutique Kimpton Aertson Hotel makes a great staycation spot in the city with a pool that spans the entire rooftop upstairs; a swanky restaurant with great cocktails, Henley, downstairs; free bikes to explore neighboring Vanderbilt University; and a great spot for quick eats, Caviar & Bananas, attached to the artsy hotel as well.
-Now, learn these secrets to traveling cheap, straight from travel agents.
+Where to stay: The boutique Kimpton Aertson Hotel makes a great staycation spot in the city with a pool that spans the entire rooftop upstairs; Henley, a swanky restaurant with great cocktails downstairs; free bikes to explore neighboring Vanderbilt University; and Caviar & Bananas, a great spot for quick eats, attached to the artsy hotel.

 St. Martin, Caribbean